yannick-lc/test-servier/README.md

 ## How to install

-Requires Python 3.7
+The easiest way to run the model is through a Docker container, see *Install using Docker* section.
+This section explains how to install Python dependencies to run and edit the code locally.

+This project uses Python 3.7, and has been tested on Ubuntu 22.04 LTS.
 *(Python 3.6 has reached end of security support in December 2021, Rdkit, PyTorch etc do not seem well supported with Python 3.6).*

-To simply run the project from command line (cf. section *How to run*):

-Recommended: create virtual env with Python 3.7 using conda, and activate environment:
+**Recommended**: create virtual env with Python 3.7 using conda, and activate environment:
 ```bash
 conda create -n servier python=3.7
 conda activate servier